lunarengineer-bot/lunar-engineering-managed-knowledge-base/README.md

 Running tox will run the testing suite that validates the code is doing what it's doing *and* publishes documentation!

+It will spin up a docker container in the background which is used as a remote git server.

 Digging into the tests in test_babygitr at the highest level will show an integration test which is a pretty good example of how to use this.

 Do you want to see the test output in an easy to consume way?
 Why not just start the dev container and navigate to localhost:8090 where a local web server should be running.
 If things have been dumped out there, you will be able to find them!
 (If the server isn't started for some reason you can just run `python3 -m http.server 8090 --directory=/project/reports &` after running the tests.)